Aleeza-Sheikh/NextGenLearners-DataScience-Portfolio/week-4-ML-Prediction/readme.md

 2. Make sure `applicants_with_features.csv` is in the same folder (or update the file path in the first code cell).
 3. Run all cells top to bottom (`Runtime → Run all` in Colab, or `Kernel → Restart & Run All` in Jupyter).

-## Walkthrough Video

-[Link to your 2–3 minute recorded walkthrough here]